MatchuPitchu/typescript-summary/Readme.md

 - Built-in Generics are main types (like Array, Object, Promise ...) that allow a variety of data types rather than a single data type; generic type parameter is specified in angle brackets `const names: Array<string> = ['Matchu']`

-- Generic Functions: thanks to generic definition TS infers dynamically the types of the arguments used in the function AND TS knows that return of function is the intersection of T & U;
+- Generic Functions: thanks to generic definition TS infers dynamically the types of arguments used in a function AND TS knows that return of function is the intersection of T & U;

-  - T, U and so on in alphabetical order is a convention
+  - T, U and so on naming in alphabetical order is a convention
   - Working with Constraints: keyword "extends" restricts the dynamically set types of T and U to be objects
     ```TypeScript
     const merge = <T extends object, U extends object>(objA: T, objB: U) => Object.assign(objA, objB);
     ```
-  - use an interface to indicate TS that every element based on it has a certain property; can also precise the return of this function
+  - use interface to indicate TS that every element based on it has a certain property; can also precise the return of this function (-> here Tuple)
     ```TypeScript
     interface Lenghty {
       length: number